Orkney Time Travel:

 Please note that all children must be accompanied by an adult, who is responsible for them at all times, as there will be open fire and water nearby.
 No dogs please.

-The Viking Feast on the Beach goes ahead in all weather except if the Met Office has issued a weather warning.
+The Viking Experience goes ahead in all weather except if the Met Office has issued a weather warning.
 We are, after all, Vikings.
 It is important for your own comfort to come dressed for the weather on the day, including warm and waterproof clothing if necessary.

 Where?

-The Viking Feast on the Beach is held at Scapa beach, 2 miles south of Kirkwall.
+The Viking Experience is held at Scapa beach, 2 miles south of Kirkwall.

 How to get there: